 No, the appliance cluster can only have two devices.

 Is it possible to extend the RAM of the checkmk rack1?

-The checkmk rack1 Mark I and checkmk rack1 Mark II have 4 DIMM sockets for DDR3 RAM.
+The checkmk rack1 Mark IV and checkmk rack1 Mark V have 4 DIMM sockets for DDR3 RAM.
 Both can handle up to 32GB ECC unbuffered DDR3-1600MHz RAM.

-The checkmk rack4 Mark I has 16 DIMM sockets for DDR4 modules.
+The checkmk rack4 Mark II and rack4 Mark III have 16 DIMM sockets for DDR4 modules.
 The device can work with up to 1TB DDR4-2400 ECC RAM.